refinajs/refina/docs/guide/essentials/event.md

 As an ImGUI-like framework, you don't need a "reactive system" to handle state changes.

-So you can just declare states just like a normal variable.
-That is, you don't need to use `ref` or `reactive` to declare a state.
+So you can just declare states just as a normal variable.
+That is, you don't need to use `ref` or `reactive` or `useState` to declare a state.

 :::warning
-You SHOULD declare the states in the outer scope of the main function.
+You SHOULD NOT declare the states inside the main function.

 Otherwise, the state will be reset every time the main function is called.
 :::

 ### Handle Events

-Because most of the components/elements has none or only **one** event that is frequently used, Refina use the return value of the component function to indicate whether that event is triggered.
+Because most of the components/elements has none or **only one** event that is frequently used, Refina use the return value of the component function to indicate whether the event is triggered.

 For instance, the return value of `_.button` is a boolean value, which indicates whether the button is clicked.
 And the you can use the `if` statement or the `&&` operator to handle the event.

 :::tip
 Only trigger components like `button` and `input` returns a boolean value which indicates whether the event is triggered.

-Other components may values of other meanings.
+Other components may return values with different meanings.
 :::

 :::info